Parthiv-M/tr-stat-update/README.md

 ```
 go run main.go production
 ```
-This will product a logging statment that says
+This will produce a logging statment that says
 ```console
 Running in production...
 ```